jassalarjan/AetherTrack/MOBILE_NOTIFICATIONS_FIX.md

 2. Opened from Home Screen icon? (not Safari)
 3. iOS 16.4 or later? (earlier versions don't support PWA notifications)
 4. Do Not Disturb off?
-5. Focus mode not blocking TaskFlow?
+5. Focus mode not blocking AetherTrack?
 ```

 ### 🤖 Android

 #### Steps:
-1. Open TaskFlow in Chrome/Edge
+1. Open AetherTrack in Chrome/Edge
 2. Click "Enable Notifications" when prompted
 3. Grant permission in browser dialog
 4. (Optional) Add to Home Screen for better experience